KEIO-LCLAB/CM_screening/README.md

 #### Python Software
 7. Add the examination data from Unity into &quot;classification-data/\*\*\*\*\*\*\*\*&quot;(8-digit ID).
    Please make a directory every user, which is named as &quot;\*\*\*\*\*\*\*\*&quot;(8-digit ID).
 8. Execute cm_classification.py.
-After it, the classification result is shown.
+After it, the classification model is made, and the result of the Leave-one-out evaluation is shown.

 ## Parameter Set
 Our data from Leap Motion has 35 features.